Moral rights are not strictly speaking copyright, but are granted by Part IX of the Copyright Act 1968 (Cth) (‘Copyright Act’).

 There are many circumstances where recording broadcasts of live performances are permitted.
 Most mirror circumstances in which copying of copyright material is permitted (e.g. for educational purposes, criticism or review).

 You may also record broadcasts of live performances for private use at a more convenient time without infringing performers’ protection.
-(See ‘Time shifting’, above, for non-infringement of copyright when recording broadcasts for private use.)
+(See ‘Timeshifting (s 111)’ in ‘Acts permitted by the Copyright Act’ in ‘Infringement of copyright‘ for non-infringement of copyright when recording broadcasts for private use.)

 The civil and criminal consequences of infringing performers’ protection are similar to those for infringement of copyright.